15 Types of Bees in Georgia

 These black, white-haired, flat-tailed leafcutter bees (Megachile mendicant) cut leaves to line their nests.
 The female builds a nest in a tree cavity, wall crack, or another crevice where she lays an egg on a food source for the larva.

-The female then seals up the nest’s opening with her chewed-up leaf pieces so that she can leave and not come back.
+The female then seals up the nest’s opening with her chewed-up leaf pieces so she can leave and not return.

 They are important pollinators as they work both early and late in the day and during cloudy weather when many other bee species stop foraging.

 They also use odors more than visual cues, which helps them locate flowers.
-And because of this unique ability, these types of bees in Georgia can travel great distances from the hive to find new sources of nectar.
+Because of this unique ability, these bees in Georgia can travel great distances from the hive to find new nectar sources.

 In addition to being excellent pollinators, these humble creatures help maintain healthy forests by providing seed dispersal services and acting as predators of pest insects such as wasps and hornets.